-Irelands have a zero arrears policy which we are rigorous in implementing and actioning with all Tenants.
-Many of our Property Owners have substancial financial commitments and we would be derelict in our duty and our service if we do not enforce our arrears policy.
+Irelands have a zero arrears policy which we are rigorous in implementing and in taking action with all Tenants.
+Many of our Property Owners have substantial financial commitments and we would be remiss in our duty and our service if we do not enforce our arrears policy.
 As a Tenant with Irelands, you will receive a Tenant Welcome Pack which outlines all your responsibilities as a Tenant including paying rent on time and the immediate process which Irelands will follow should a rental payment be missed.

 Can my rent be increased?

 The rent in respect of any tenancy may be increased by the landlord as per Section 24 of the Residential Tenancies Act 1986.
-Your Property Manager will advise you of notice the Landlord is required to provide dependent on the type of Agreement put in place for your property.
+Your Property Manager will advise you of notice the Landlord is required to provide dependent on the type of Agreement arranged with the tenant for your property.

 Do you accept pets at your properties?